-66. Unearned revenues are generally:
+66. I Unearned revenues are generally y:

-A. Revenues that have been earned and received in cash.

-B. Revenues that have been earned but not yet collected in cash.

-C. Liabilities created when a customer pays in advance for products or services before the revenue is earned.

-D. Recorded as an asset in the accounting records.

-E. Increases to stockholders equity.
+- A. Revenues that have been earned and received in cash. - B. Revenues that have been earned but not yet collected in cash. - C. Liabilities created when a customer pays in advance for products or services before the revenue is earned. - D. Recorded as an asset in the accounting records. - E. Increases to stockholders equity.

-Blooms: Understand AACSB: Communication AICPA BB: Industry AICPA FN: Measurement Difficulty: 2 Medium Learning Objective: 02-C2 Topic: The Account and Its Analysis 67.
-Prepaid expenses are generally:
+Learning Objective: 02-C2 Describe an account and its use in recording transactions.

+67. Prepaid expenses are generally: